- Let the skin dry for approximately 10 seconds.
+Let the skin dry for approximately 10 seconds.

- Be sure not to touch the cleaned area prior to the injection.
+Be sure not to touch the cleaned area prior to the injection.
 Do not fan or blow on the clean area.

 Step 5.
 Remove needle-cap

- Do not hold the syringe by the plunger while removing the needle-cap.
+Do not hold the syringe by the plunger while removing the needle-cap.

- Hold the needle-shield of the syringe firmly with one hand and pull off the needle-cap with the other hand.
+Hold the needle-shield of the syringe firmly with one hand and pull off the needle-cap with the other hand.
 (See Fig. D) If you cannot remove the needle cap you should request the help of a caregiver or contact your healthcare provider.